 Lord Howe Island has 300 residents they are descendants of the original settlers.
 The Wilsons, who have operated Ocean View apartments for more than 90 years, have collected much memorabilia from visiting yachtsman and travellers during that time.

 Nick not surprisingly decided to fly home.
-Orit stayed with me and we settled into a laid–back lifestyle while we made repairs, got more provisions and waited for a favourable marine weather window.
+Orit stayed with me and we settled into a laid–back lifestyle while we made repairs, got more provisions and waited for a favorable marine weather window.

-One night we walked without fear in pitch darkness, as there are no street lights to the bowls club under a ceiling of dense tropical foliage.
-Keys are left in the ignitions of cars and doors unlocked, no one steals them where would they go.
-Car accidents, the worst I was told was hitting a tree while drunk after leaving the bowling club.
-The speed limit is 25km throughout the island and bicycles have right of way.
+One night we walked without fear in pitch darkness to the Bowls Club under a ceiling of dense tropical foliage.
+There are no street lights just a few scattered lights resembling what you would have in a suburban garden.
+Keys are left in the ignitions of cars and doors unlocked, no one steals them after all where would they go?
+Car accidents are almost non existent and the worst I was told was hitting a tree while drunk after leaving the bowling club.
+The speed limit is 25 km throughout the island and bicycles have right of way.

 We enjoyed happy hour at the bowls club, live music at Pine Trees Resort and played Bongo Drums with some of the locals as they strummed guitars and sang.

 No we did not find a McDonalds or even an ATM.
 High-rise buildings, large hotels, movie theatres, shopping malls and marinas were all noticeably absent.
 But then too were the things that can only go with development; pollution, traffic jams, high crime rate and stress.

 What we did find in abundance were the most important things that nurture the soul.
 Lord Howe is unspoilt and serene, a haven for rare and beautiful birds, a mecca for fishermen.
 You can scuba dive or snorkel in the crystal-clear lagoon and there’s deep water fishing beyond the coral reef.